 The theory is that Alireza Firouzja will be the world champion, but not yet, Magnus will be the champion for a couple of years more.
 But we all expect, and probably Magnus himself does too, Alireza Firouzja to become the world champion soon.

-Some games between Magnus Carlsen and Alireza Firouzja
+Some games Carlsen vs Firouzja

 The first was a game played in 2018 Carlsen vs Firouzja, in the world blitz chess championship.